leon4rd/test/README.md

-## Why do bees hum?
-Because they don't know the words.
+## What do you call an Argentinian with a rubber toe?
+Roberto